From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Transitions in the Wild

-To illustrate the complete key life cycles of zones, Figures~\ref{fig:wild-prominent-zones} and~\ref{fig:wild-zones} include both ZSKs (in blue), KSKs (in yellow), and red sections indicate periods in which keys have the revoke bit set~\cite{rfc5011}.
-Notable in these (and other) zones is how visibly different the life cycles of ZSKs and KSKs are (as similarly evident in our measurements).
+To illustrate the complete key life cycles of zones, Figures~\ref{fig:wild-prominent-zones} and~\ref{fig:wild-zones} include both ZSKs (in blue) and KSKs (in yellow).
+Red sections indicate periods in which keys have the revoke bit set~\cite{rfc5011}.
+Notable in these (and other) zones is the difference of life cycles of ZSKs and KSKs.